Irene Ryan Acting

 Schools receive two nominations for an Associate Production and three nominations for a Participating Productions.

-Self-nominations in each Region will be allowed and encouraged.
+Self-submissions each Region will be allowed and encouraged.

 Check your Region's website for application details as well as for specifics on logistics, technical provisions, casting, and organization.